 The Company sponsors various defined contribution savings plans that allow employees to contribute a portion of their pre-tax and/or after-tax income in accordance with plan specified guidelines.
 Under specified conditions, the Company will contribute to certain savings plans based on predetermined percentages of compensation earned by the employee and/or will match a percentage of the employee contributions up to certain limits.
-Defined contribution plan contributions charged to expense amounted to \$209 million, \$196 million and \$118 million during the years ended September 30, 2023, 2022 and 2021, respectively.
-The Company temporarily suspended certain contributions in fiscal 2021 in response to the COVID-19 pandemic.
+Defined contribution plan contributions charged to expense amounted to \$208 million, \$209 million and \$196 million during the years ended September 30, 2024, 2023 and 2022, respectively.